 At first glance, one might immediately write my siblings off as being uncaring and self-involved.
 I must clarify that my brothers were not emotionally detached from our parents by any means.
 They loved them and love me.
 They cared about our well-being and were thankful for the difficult job that I had taken on.
 However, there is another side of this story that needs to be told.

 In my particular situation, I held onto resentment for a number of years because I didn’t think my siblings were doing their part to care for our parents.
-Eventually, I came to the realization that my idea of caregiving is just that: MINE.
+Eventually, I came to the realization that my idea of caregiving is just that: mine.
 It dawned on me one day that I was the one who committed to having our parents move in with me.
 My siblings never forced this decision.
 I was the one who thought the only way parents should age is in their own home or under an adult child’s roof.
-This was MY idea and forcing MY idea on my siblings had tilted the scales from the very beginning.
+This was my idea and forcing my idea on my siblings had tilted the scales from the very beginning.
 They, in turn, followed my lead because of their empathy and the fact that they could not be physically present to take on a more active role.

 What’s more is that I finally realized how silly it was to resent the unfairness of it all when I had determined how Mom and Dad’s needs would be met.
 This unchecked resentment prevented me from opening lines of communication and explaining that I wanted and needed my siblings’ support in whatever forms they could give it.
 As a result, my parents and I trudged along without help unnecessarily.
 Could my siblings have stepped up unasked?
 Of course.
 But in their minds, I had seized control and they assumed all was taken care of.
+They felt shut out of caregiving.

 Communication is Key for Preventing and Overcoming Caregiving Challenges